rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002000749.png)

 The page allows for the filtering of the first name and last name of the personnel records.
-Testing various SQL injection payloads in these did not work as the website seems to be blocking them.
+Testing various SQL injection payloads in these fields did not work as the website seems to be blocking them.

 However, it was also observed that the rank of all of these personnels returned seem to coincide with the value of the `rank` cookie in the browser.
 If the value of the `rank` cookie is set to 1 like so: